 Shares of closed-end investment companies, including BDCs, frequently trade at a discount from their net asset value and our stock may also be discounted in the market.
 This characteristic of closed-end investment companies is separate and distinct from the risk that our net asset value per share of common stock may decline.
 In the past, shares of BDCs, including at times shares of our common stock, have traded at prices per share below net asset value per share.
 We cannot predict whether our common stock will trade at a price per share above, at or below net asset value per share.
 In addition, if our common stock trades below its net asset value per share, we will generally not be able to sell additional shares of our common stock to the public at its market price without first obtaining the approval of a majority of our stockholders (including a majority of our unaffiliated stockholders) and our Independent Directors for such issuance.
-See "-Risks Related to Our Business and Structure-Regulations governing our operation as a BDC affect our ability to, and the way in which we, raise additional capital."
+See "Risk Factors-Risks Related to Our Business and Structure-Regulations governing our operation as a BDC affect our ability to, and the way in which we, raise additional capital" in Part I, Item 1A of our 2022 Annual Report.